 Why Frozen Steaks Cook Better

 Even if you’ve never heard of the gray band, you’ve definitely tasted it.
-The gray band is the strip of overcooked meat found underneath a steak’s sear.
+The gray band is the strip of grayish, overcooked meat found between a steak’s seared crust and its juicy center.
 Simply put, it’s a taste and texture killer.
 On a perfect steak, you go straight from crispy sear to tender center.
 With a gray band, you throw a strip of tough, overcooked meat in between those two elements.

 Cooking your steak frozen is the latest technique to reducing the gray band.
 A frozen steak will still get up to temperature on the surface, allowing for a crispy, blistering sear.
 But underneath the surface, the frozen meat takes longer to heat up, resulting in a thinner (almost non-existent) gray band.